How to gain increased value from growing volumes of data.

-Many would agree that in the past years, businesses within many industries have shifted from having sparse data to having too much data.
+In the past years, businesses in most industries have shifted from having sparse data to having too much data.

-With the proliferation of data and their increasing volume, including behavioral, social, search, reviews, sales, surveys, telemetry, as well as many other sources, it’s becoming increasingly difficult to digest this information.
-Perhaps more importantly, we can only scratch the surface of making this information useful for the purpose of answering important business questions.
+With the proliferation of data and its increasing volume, including behavioral, social, search, reviews, sales, surveys, telemetry, it’s becoming increasingly difficult to digest.
+Therefore, we can only scratch the surface of making this information useful for the purpose of answering important business questions.

-The emerging solutions for big data, social listening, and other niche data gathering and analysis have possibly created the first part of the insight funnel: from unimaginable transformed into data that is now somewhat sortable.
+The emerging solutions for big data have begun to create the first part of the insight funnel, transforming massive amounts of illegible data into somewhat usable knowledge.
 This in itself is often sufficient, along with the different solutions available, under the notion of “well, it’s better than just being in the dark”.

-“Augmented Analytics” is here to help.
+However, to fully realize the value stored in big data organizations are looking to “Augmented Analytics”.
 As touched on in our previous blog post, it is a discipline called out by Gartner in 2017, signifying the marriage of advanced technology (AI/ML) and analytics, and expected to become a reality for many industries by 2020.
 Per Gartner: “Augmented analytics is the next wave of disruption in the data and analytics market.
 It leverages ML/AI techniques to transform how analytics content is developed, consumed and shared.
 Data and analytics leaders should plan to adopt augmented analytics as platform capabilities mature.”

-In a report dating in July 2017, Gartner had explained and outlined what Augmented Analytics are, and how they are currently used in different sectors and verticals, from predictors of high earnings and how they correlate with university attendance, through monitoring attrition factors in retail.
+In its report, Gartner explained what Augmented Analytics is, and how it is currently used in different sectors and verticals, from predictors of high earnings and how they correlate with university attendance, through to monitoring attrition factors in retail.

-From fashion to food and beverages, and anything that is essentially consumer goods (but not exclusive to it), there are at least three issues that Augmented Analytics can solve immediately.
-Those are related to single-source outputs, e.g. surveys, social listening, as the current gold standard of creating learnings and insights:
+From fashion to food and beverages, and anything that is essentially consumer goods (but not exclusively so), there are at least three issues that Augmented Analytics can solve immediately.
+These are related to single-source outputs, e.g. surveys, social listening, as the current gold standard of creating learnings and insights: